phiphiphi31/SBT/README.md

-## Correlation-Aware Deep Tracking (SBT)
+## Correlation-Aware Deep Tracking (Single Branch Transformer Tracking)

 ### :star: Our paper is accepted by CVPR2022 !

-###  Single Branch Transformer Tracking.
-This is the reproduced version of our work "Correlation-Aware Deep Tracking".You can find it  [here](https://arxiv.org/abs/2203.01666).
+###  This is the reproduced version of our work "Correlation-Aware Deep Tracking".You can find it  [here](https://arxiv.org/abs/2203.01666).